spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/install-the-category-management-feature.md

 {% info_block warningBox "Verification" %}

-To make sure that you've integrated category image handling successfully, check that you can manage category images when creating and editing categories in the Back Office.
+* To verify you've integrated category image handling successfully, check that you can manage category images when creating and editing categories in the Back Office.

-Make sure you've integrated category store assignments successfully by checking that you can manage store relations when creating and editing categories in the Back Office.
+* To verify you've integrated category store assignments successfully, check that you can manage store relations when creating and editing categories in the Back Office.

 {% endinfo_block %}